 |PLEASE NOTE: These times are in Greenwich Mean Time (GMT) except between 01:00 GMT on March 26th and 01:00 GMT on October 29th when the times are in BST (British Summer Time) which is one hour in advance of GMT.|

 The timings in the table above should be accurate to within 1-2 minutes inside the red circle superimposed on the map shown on the left.

 Rising and setting times for the Sun, Moon and planets and times of twilights for other locations can be obtained from HMNAO's Websurf web pages.

 For the drivers amongst you, the "Hours of Darkness", as defined by the Road Vehicle Lighting Regulations (1989), start half an hour after sunset and end half an hour before the following sunrise.
-Headlights should be used during the Hours of Darkness and sidelights in the half hour periods after sunset and before sunrise.
-These timings can also be obtained from HMNAO's Websurf web pages using the Rise, Set and Twilight Times option.
+Headlights should be used during the Hours of Darkness and sidelights in the half hour after sunset and the half hour before sunrise.